Anomaly Detection for a Large Number of Streams: A Permutation-Based Higher Criticism Approach: Appendix

 \begin{enumerate}[label=\Alph*.] \item Remove obvious anomalies using the permutation distribution of the maximum stream mean on the raw data.
 Next, fit the AR(1) model on the remaining raw data, and apply the methodology on the residuals.
 In the results, we refer to this approach as ``approach A". \item First, fit an AR(1) model on the data.
 Then, identify obvious anomalous streams using the permutation distribution of the maximum stream mean on the residuals.
 If the stream mean of the residuals is larger than the 95\% quantile, we remove the corresponding stream from our original raw data.
 Fit a new AR(1) model on the remaining raw data streams.
 Use our methodology on the residuals following from the second model fit.
 In the results, we refer to this approach as ``approach B". \end{enumerate}

-Compared to the approach in the main text, the first option avoids labeling streams as ``obvious'' anomalies based on the AR(1) model.
+Compared to the previous approach, the first option avoids labeling streams as ``obvious'' anomalies based on the AR(1) model.
 The second option avoids using our methodology on residuals that arose from an AR(1) model fit which was unduly influenced by the presence of ``obvious'' anomalies.

 The results do not qualitatively change compared to the results in the main text when these variations are considered.
 The results are presented in Figure~\ref{fig:covid-supp}.